Children's Home Insurance Requirements: Six Lines You Need and the One Most Operators Miss

 Public liability insurance for a children's home is typically written at £10 million — the industry standard driven by local-authority commissioning contracts — and covers third-party injury and property damage claims for up to 21 years after a placed child turns 18.

-Abuse and molestation cover: the endorsement most operators miss
+Why is abuse and molestation cover the endorsement most operators miss?

 Standard public liability policies typically exclude claims arising from sexual, physical, or emotional abuse, so children's home operators must add an abuse and molestation endorsement or purchase standalone cover — without it, the operator is uninsured for the single most probable catastrophic claim against a residential childcare provider.